 Labour and overtime costs

 All this, from a single dashboard on a single computer screen.
 Project visibility that is both broad (aggregating data across functional areas) and deep (for drilling down on the details).
-Having the ability to review labour and material costs simultaneously without having to switch between several programs or get people from different departments on the phone at the same time – it's a game changer.
+Having the ability to review labour and expense costs simultaneously without having to switch between several programs or get people from different departments on the phone at the same time – it's a game changer.